alphagov/paas-tech-docs/README.md

 # GOV.UK PaaS Technical Documentation

-This is the new technical documentation system for GOV.UK PaaS.
+This is the new technical documentation system for GOV.UK PaaS published at [docs.cloud.service.gov.uk](docs.cloud.service.gov.uk).

-It is published at https://docs.cloud.service.gov.uk (for technical reasons, it is also available at https://paas-tech-docs.cloudapps.digital but that is NOT the official address and you should not send cloudapps.digital URLs to tenants, link to them etc).

 Documentation for the technical documentation tool is published at [https://tdt-documentation.london.cloudapps.digital](https://tdt-documentation.london.cloudapps.digital) [external link].